bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 ```

-Of course that might interfere with your (possible) desire to use decorators for dependency injection:
+But it might get confusing if you also want to use decorators for dependency injection:

 ```python